 This course explores the major sources, methods and insights of Christian theological and social ethics.
 The study will focus on foundational sources and questions in Christian ethics and examine the moral significance of major theological claims and themes.
 Particular attention is given to Roman Catholic thought.
 It will show how these foundational theological themes and teachings guide ethical understanding for living an integrated just moral life with bearing on contemporary moral issues.
-Prerequisite: RS208, RS213, RS220, RS260, or PL245 or equivalent.
+Prerequisite: 3 credits as required to meet the current General Education requirements in either philosophy or religious studies.